ms2data/ms2-quick-start/README2.md

 Repeat across the notebook to build a complete, presentation-ready analysis.

-## Step 3: Publish to the Credible Platform
+## Step 3: Publish to the Credible Data Platform

 Publishing makes your semantic model and analysis available across the platform—ready to serve AI agents, applications, dashboards, and notebooks.